-"Since this text had so many of our anthology selections in it, I have used this text primarily and built the program for the year around Possibilities."
+| "Since this text had so many of our anthology selections in it, I have used this text primarily and built the program for the year around Possibilities."

-Jan Smith, English/Speech teacher
+Jan Smith, English/Speech teacher9th grade orientation

 Upsala Area School